whatapalaver-tutorials/fb_messenger/README.md

 - Take appropriate styles from the stylesheet for each of the component and create styled components within each of the components or as a separate component should you need it (if the styled-component is being used on multiple places).
 - You can work your way through your application, starting with smaller components in the Layout folder to the bigger ones in Messenger.

+## Learning objectives

+- Understand how thinking of styles in a component based approach is more beneficial.
+- Understand different approaches to styling in React and how the shift in styling appraoch continues to maintain separation of concerns.
+- Learn how to use styled-components and apply them to a project to achieve styling at run time.
+- Learn how using storybook is a good option for visually documenting our components.

 ## Articles and links

 - [ReactJS article on Styling in React](https://reactjs.academy/blog/styling-in-react/)